aspeer/WebDyne/lib/WebDyne/Chain.pm.md

 # METHODS #

-WebDyne::Chain does not expose any public methods
+WebDyne::Chain does not expose any public methods intended for page code.
+Its `handler()` implementation is internal and is used to construct and dispatch the nominated handler chain.

 # OPTIONS #